jorgenwh/pauseshop/docs/GOALS_AND_GUIDELINES.md

 Development should be done in small increments, with small and concise pull requests being made for each increment.
 The code should be test-driven.
 Use comments conservatively, and make the code as self-describeable as possible.

-## Testing Requirements

-⚠️ **Important**: Extension testing can only be performed manually by the project owner.
-When testing is needed:

-- Request manual testing from the project owner
-- Do not attempt to launch browser tools or create testing environments
-- Provide clear instructions on what to test and what logs to look for
-- Manual testing is required to verify extension functionality on actual video streaming sites